canonic-epicure/Shotenjin/README.md

             }
         })

-Once found, script append such comments with the escaped version:
+Once found, script append such comments with the escaped version of the template:

         Template('Book', {